Evidence for X-ray Emission in Excess to the Jet Afterglow Decay 3.5 yrs After the Binary Neutron Star Merger GW 170817: A New Emission Component: Late time evolution of the emission from off-axis jet afterglows

 where $E_k$ is the jet energy and $n$ is the circum-burst density.
 The observed X-ray emission at 1234 days is a factor $\approx 4$ above the extrapolation of the off-axis jet afterglow models (Figure \ref{Fig:Xrays}).
-Explaining this excess of emission as a result of an over-density in the environment would require an exceedingly steep density gradient with $n$ increasing by a factor of $\sim (4)^{\frac{12}{3-p}}\approx 3\times 10^8$ (Eq. \ref{Eq:postpeakflux}) over $\Delta r/r\approx 1$ at $r\approx1$ pc.
-The characteristic size of the bow-shock cavity inflated by a pulsar wind (\emph{if} any of the NS progenitors of GW170817 was a pulsar) scales as $R_s\propto n_{\rm ext}^{-1/2}$, where $n_{\rm ext}$ external medium density probed by the wind.\cite{Ramirez2019sup}\, $R_s$ is expected to be smaller than the shock radius at this time if the density probed by the jet $n=10^{-4}-10^{-2}\,\rm{cm^{-3}}$ is representative of the density in the evacuated region (as it is reasonable to expect $n_{\rm ext}>n$).
-We thus consider the jet encounter with the edge of the pulsar wind bubble unlikely to occur at the time of our monitoring.
-Additionally, for a density contrast $\sim 10^{8}$ the implied amount of mass at $r\approx 1$ pc within the jet angle is $\ge 10\,\rm{M_{\odot}}$.
-Deep HST observations of the host galaxy environment of GW170817 rule out the presence of a globular cluster (GC) at the location of BNS merger.\cite{Fong+2019,Blanchard2017,Levan2017,Pan2017,Lamb2019}\, The gravitational potential well of a GC might otherwise provide a physical reason for an abrupt change in the external gas density on the scale probed by the afterglow.
+Explaining this excess of emission as a result of an over-density in the environment would require an exceedingly steep density gradient with $n$ increasing by a factor of $ (4)^{\frac{12}{3-p}}\approx 3\times 10^8$ (Eq. \ref{Eq:postpeakflux}) over $\Delta r/r\approx 1$ at $r\approx1$ pc.
+The characteristic size of the bow-shock cavity inflated by a pulsar wind (\emph{if} any of the NS progenitors of GW\,170817 was a pulsar) scales as $R_s\propto n_{\rm ext}^{-1/2}$, where $n_{\rm ext}$ external medium density probed by the wind \citep{Ramirez+2019}.
+Following \citet{Ramirez+2019}, their equation 4, $R_s$ is expected to be a factor $\gtrsim 3-8$ smaller than the the shock radius at this time if the density probed by the jet $n=10^{-4}-10^{-2}\,\rm{cm^{-3}}$ is representative of the density in the evacuated region (as it is reasonable to expect $n_{\rm ext}>n$).
+Additionally, for a density contrast $\approx 10^{8}$ the implied amount of mass at $r\approx 1$ pc within the jet angle is $\ge 10\,\rm{M_{\odot}}$.
+We thus consider the jet encounter with the edge of an associated pulsar wind bubble unlikely to occur at the time of our monitoring.
+Deep \emph{HST} observations of the host galaxy environment of GW\,170817 rule out the presence of a globular cluster (GC) at the location of BNS merger \citep{Fong+2019,Blanchard+2017electromagnetic,Levan+2017,Pan+2017,Lamb+2019}.
+The gravitational potential well of a GC might otherwise provide a physical reason for an abrupt change in the external gas density on the scale probed by the afterglow.
 We thus do not consider the over-density scenario any further.